BART - A Bayesian machine learning workflow for complex spatial data

 bg.color = "white")

-To determine whether the spatial autocorrelation of residuals is statistically significant or not, one could compute Moran’s I. I will not explain Moran’s I in this post, but I would highly recommend these posts: Intro to GIS and Spatial Analysis and Spatial autocorrelation analysis in R.
+No clear geographical pattern emerges, suggesting no strong spatial clusters.
+For a formal test, we can compute Moran’s I. I will not explain Moran’s I in this post, but I would highly recommend these posts: Intro to GIS and Spatial Analysis and Spatial autocorrelation analysis in R.

 library(spdep)